+Coffee is judged by the professional ‘cupper’ through its many attributes, like the smell, taste, flavor, body, acidity, and several others.
+You can also simulate a professional setup with some simple arrangements.
 First, you must have an abundant supply of fresh, filtered water.
 The best ground coffee can lose all the charm if made with ‘stale’ or tainted water.
 Water often absorbs smell from the air or may contain sulfur.
 Sometimes mildew in water pipes can alter the taste of water. never use distilled water as it contains an excessive amount of softening salts.

 Then keep boiled water ready.
 You have to grind the coffee beans in a burr grinder.
-Different settings of the mixer is needed for different trials of coffee.
+Different settings of the mixer are needed for different trials of coffee.
 Surprisingly, grinds make all the difference to the taste of coffee.

 Then soak any kind of coffee for a few minutes.
 You can filter the liquid or scoop out a little with a spoon to smell it.
 Take a deep breath to let the smell sink in.
-Then taste the liquid with your while tongue.
+Then taste the liquid with your tongue.
 Don’t drink it.
-Roll it in your mouth then spit it out in a container.
+Roll it in your mouth, then spit it out in a container.

-You can taste a wide range of coffee – for example the Kenyan AA looks darker and is different from a cup of Colombian which is more floral.
-The Yemen Mocha again is different and tastes and smells like wine.
+You can taste a wide range of coffee – for example, the Kenyan AA looks darker and is different from a cup of Colombian which is more floral.
+The Yemen Mocha, again, is different and tastes and smells like wine.